phargonet/phaActiveColumn/README.md

 ﻿phaActiveColumn
 ======================================
-Extending a basic set of columns of grid.
+Extension a basic set of columns of Yii grid.
 Allows you to organize interactive editing data inside the grid.
 The new values ​​will be sent to the server using Ajax.
 At the moment includes:
  * phaSelectColumn - column, which will allow the new data from a predefined list of values.